Isle of Wight Local Records Centre

 IWLRC holds site boundaries for all non-statutory sites within the Island including:

-*SINCs are non-statutory sites which are valuable for wildlife.
+biodiversity.
+They may also have an important role in contributing to public enjoyment and understanding of nature.
 DEFRA guidance is that they should encompass all areas of substantive value, including both the most important and the most distinctive species, habitats, geological and geomorphological features within a national, regional and local context.

 Species data